greggelong/probability/README.md

 for non M.E. events  P(A and B) is the intersection of A and B

-Which yo can do with the set data structure in Python
+Which you can do with the set data structure in Python

 eg: